Randomized Adversarial Style Perturbations for Domain Generalization: Introduction

 \section{Introduction}

-One of the major drawbacks of machine learning models compared to human intelligence is the lack of adaptivity to distributional shifts.
-While humans easily make correct decisions even on unseen domains, deep neural networks often exhibit significant performance degradation on the data in unseen domains.
-The lack of robustness to novel domains restricts the applicability of neural networks to real-world problems since it is implausible to build a training dataset that covers all kinds of domains and follows the true data distribution.
-Therefore, learning domain-invariant representations using limited data in source domains is critical to deploying deep neural networks in practical systems.
+One of the major drawbacks of machine learning models compared to human intelligence is the lack of adaptivity to distribution shifts.
+While humans easily make correct decisions even on unseen domains, deep neural networks often exhibit significant performance degradation on the data from unseen domains.
+The lack of robustness to novel domains restricts the applicability of neural networks to real-world problems since it is implausible to build a training dataset that covers all possible domains and follows the true data distribution.
+Therefore, learning domain-invariant representations with limited data in the source domains is critical for deploying deep neural networks in practical systems.